Does home insurance cover garage doors?

 • Jamming.

-Regular inspections will help you spot any damage or misalignment which, if left unchecked, can escalate into more serious problems down the line.
+Regular inspections will help you spot any damage or misalignment, which, if left unchecked, can escalate into more severe problems.
 These could include reduced functionality or even complete failure.

 Installing weather stripping

-It may seem minor, but by installing and replacing old weather stripping you may be able to stop preventable wear and tear from things like rain.
-It may also protect against the outside elements including wind-borne debris, and may keep pests and bugs at bay.
+It may seem minor, but by installing and maintaining weather stripping, you could stop preventable wear, tear and deterioration from the outside elements, including rain and wind-borne debris.
+It may also keep pests and bugs at bay.

 • Avoid standing under a moving door.